AkshayP07/tech-campus-recruitment-2025/Discussion.md

 │   └── extract_logs.cpp
 ├── log_file.log
 └── output/
-Placed the downloaded log_file.log in the project root.

 Compile the Code:
 Open a terminal, navigate to the src/ folder, and run: